thymikee/jest-preset-angular/website/docs/guides/angular-13+.md

   moduleFileExtensions: ['ts', 'html', 'js', 'json', 'mjs'], };
 ```

-If the issue still **persists**, you might need to configure [moduleNameMapper](https://jestjs.io/docs/configuration#modulenamemapper-objectstring-string--arraystring)
-or extend the behavior the default [resolver](https://github.com/thymikee/jest-preset-angular/blob/main/src/resolvers/ng-jest-resolver.ts) of this preset.

 ### Usage with Angular libraries which are built with Angular CLI 13